Nidhi-Aggarwal25/CodSoft-Task3/README.md

-# CodSoft-Task3
+Sales Prediction using Machine Learning
-This repository consists of the task 3 that was assigned as a part of the CodSoft internship.
+This is a Sales prediction which involves forecasting the amount of a product that the customers will purchase considering the various factors such as advertising expenditure, target audience and the advertising platform selection.